i2p/i2p.firefox/GOALS.md

 - `[X]` Operate in "Strict" mode where the maximum level of defenses are up
 - `[X]` Operate in "Usability" mode where defense is balanced with utility
 - `[X]` Operate in "App" mode where we work as a single-purpose window where it is hard to access arbitrary, potentially malicious resources
+- `[X]` All I2P-Specific profiles should be possible to generate automatically, sight-unseen

 Browser Configuration Firefox
 -----------------------------